meesaakash/ros2_test_project/README.md

 # ros2_test_project
-Showcase of a ros2 simulation robot with two wheels and able to drive around via published commands
+Showcase of a ros2 simulation robot with two wheels and able to drive around via keyboard commands (WASD) or preset publisher function.

-Using Ros2 humble on Mac M1
+Using ROS2 Humble on Mac M1

+Next steps: Building pose estimator for simulating roaming on a complex terrain.

 # useful commands: